dwp/govuk-casa/docs/setup.md

 * `object` **`session.store`** Your preferred express-session store (defaults to MemoryStore)

 Configuration options for session handling

+* `string` **`mountUrl`** _(optional; defaults to whatever path you mount your CASA app onto)_ URL prefix to use in browser address bar URLs.
+Setting this will enter "proxy mode", which assumes you are using an intermediate forwarding proxy, like nginx, to rewrite paths.
+See [proxying guide](docs/guides/setup-behind-a-proxy.md) for more info.

+Configuration to control the path from which requests are served

 * `string[]` **`i18n.dirs`** Translation search directories
 * `string[]` **`i18n.locales`** List of supported locales